jeremyrupprecht/LeetCodeRemote/README.md

 # LeetCodeRemote

-This is a repo to store answers to solved leetCode questions and to document my descent into the the leetCode hole.
-I shall emerge as a freshly minted Google engineer - 2023-09-19
+This is a repo to store answers to solved LeetCode questions and to document my descent into the LeetCode hole.
+I shall emerge as a battle hardened Google engineer - 2023-09-19